discarbon/discarbon-poap-dispenser-api/README.md

 ## Development

-To start developing create a virtual environment and install the requirements (regular and devlopment) files:
+To start developing create a virtual environment and install the requirements (regular and development) files:
 ```
 python -m venv venv
 source venv/bin/activate